 Acknowledgment of an interrupt by the processor causes execution of the instruction located at the memory address specified by the PIM.
 Any instruction can be executed except an I/O type.
 An interrupt is thus serviced in one instruction period.

 4.2 FUNCTIONAL DESCRIPTION

 The following subsections describe the five functional circuits of the PIM (figure 4-1).
-Refer to the timing waveforms of figure 4-2 and the PIM logic diagram.
+Refer to the timing

-VT11-1794 A
+VTI1-1794

 Figure 4-1.
 PIM Functional Block Diagram